Mac Swiney: 2021: three-year-old season

 On 11 September at Leopardstown Mac Swiney was dropped in class and distance for the Group 2 Clipper Boomerang Mile in which he started 7/2 favourite but faded badly in the closing stages and finished unplaced.
 On his final run of the year, Mac Swinney went off a 40/1 outsider for the Champion Stakes at Ascot Racecourse on 16 October.
 After racing towards the rear of the field he stayed on strongly in the straight to take third place behind Sealiway and Dubai Honour with Mishriff, Adayar and Addeybb finishing behind.

 Pedigree

-Mac Swiney is inbred 2 × 3 to Galileo, meaning that this stallion appears in both the second and third generations of his pedigree.
+Mac Swiney is inbred 2S x 3D to the stallion Galileo, meaning that he appears second generation on the sire side of his pedigree and third on the dam side of his pedigree.